BQEDeveloper/CoreAPINodeJSSample/README.md

 ## Getting Started

-  1. Clone the Core API-NodeJS-Sample project on your local environment.
+  1. Clone the CoreAPINodeJSSample project on your local environment.
   2. Go to Config.ini and insert the client_secret, client_id and redirect_uri of your app.
 Please note the redirect_uri should point to the index.html file of the project.
      As an example, if you are running Node Js on your localhost with port 8081, the redirect_uri will look like http://127.0.0.1:8081.
 Note: The redirect_uri of your app should exactly match with the redirect_uri in your config file.